New Yorkers say you must try these experiences when visiting NYC

 It’s a street with multiple songs written about it.
 And it’s a place where so many strive to make their dreams come true.

-Many New Yorkers suggested seeing a Broadway show on PIX11’s Facebook, Twitter, and Instagram pages.
+Many New Yorkers suggested seeing a Broadway show on WPIX’s Facebook, Twitter, and Instagram pages.
 Caryn La Greca, a photographer, recommended “Moulin Rogue.”

 Whether you are a tourist or a bonafide New Yorker, one thing everyone can agree on is a Broadway show is a must-see when in New York City.